jhuttner/bin/README.md

     $ up $dir =>

-    # searches directories above the current directory that contain
+    # search directories above the current directory for one which contains
     # $dir as a substring.
 If found, cd to it.
 If not found, do nothing.